bodkan/ku-introgression2025/README_solutions.md

 #> [1] -9.385525e-05
 ```

+We will get to deciding whether this value is significant or not (and
+how to make sense of these numbers for our example data set) shortly.

 #### Task: Are ABBA or BABA sites the only ones in our data?
 For instance, can you find if there are any AAAB sites for the quartet $f_4(\textrm{AFR, X; NEA, Chimp})$?
 Why aren’t those useful for testing the evidence of Neanderthal introgression?

 ``` r